madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

   Accuracy: 98.33333333333333
 ```

-which is an extremely good value, especially for using the algorithm as a black-block without any parameter estimations.
+which is an extremely good value, especially for using the algorithm as a black-box without any parameter estimations.
 The previously implemented K-Nearest Neighbours only had [an accuracy of **88.75**](http://madhugnadig.com/articles/machine-learning/2017/01/13/implementing-k-nearest-neighbours-from-scratch-in-python.html#testingevaluation-)

 That's it for now, if you have any comments, please leave then below.